milostomic/implementation-guides/netverify/netverify-authentication-facemap.md

 ## Store facemap

-You must use either the callback or Retrieval API to get the facemap of a Netverify transaction and store this on your system.
+You must use either the callback or Retrieval API to get the facemap of a ID Verification transaction and store this on your system.

 |⚠️ You are responsible to store the facemap to the proper user in your system.
-Jumio does not check if the facemap of the person belongs to the onboarded user and will only compare the facemap which was sent in for authentication with the Netverify transaction.
+Jumio does not check if the facemap of the person belongs to the onboarded user and will only compare the facemap which was sent in for authentication with the ID Verification transaction.
 |:----------|

-### Callback for Netverify
+### Callback for ID Verification

 The callback parameter `facemap` contains an URL to the facemap of the transaction.

-See [Callback for Netverify](/netverify/callback.md#callback-for-authentication) for further information.
+See [Callback for ID Verification](/netverify/callback.md#callback-for-authentication) for further information.

-### Netverify Retrieval API
+### ID Verification Retrieval API

 The response parameter `facemap` will be returned when retrieving the details of a transaction.

-See the [Netverify Retrieval API Implementation Guide](/netverify/netverify-retrieval-api.md#authentication-retrieval) for further details.
+See the [ID Verification Retrieval API Implementation Guide](/netverify/netverify-retrieval-api.md#authentication-retrieval) for further details.

 <br>